-3.2.3.1 Email Certificates
+3.2.3.1 EmailPass Certificates

-Individual has demonstrated control of the email address that is the Subject of the certificate...
+Individual has demonstrated control of the email address that is the Subject of the certificate..

-3.2.3.2 Personal Certificates
+3.2.3.2 PersonalPass Certificates

-- The individual name, that is the Subject of the certificate, is verified to a reasonable level of assurance against a certified copy of a valid government issued identity document (ID) such as passport, driver's license, or photo ID card.. - Individual has demonstrated control of the email address that is to be included in the certificate.
+- The individual name, that is the Subject of the certificate, is verified to a reasonable level of assurance against a certified copy of a valid government issued photo identity document (ID) such as passport, driver's license, or photo ID card. - TrustFactory will confirm the authenticity of the individual by means of a secure video call with the individual and confirm that the ID details match with the person on the video call. - The Applicant's address is verified against a valid utility bill or bank/credit card statement which shows the physical address. - Individual has demonstrated control of the email address that is to be included in the certificate.

-3.2.3.3 Advanced Electronic Signature Certificates
+3.2.3.3 PersonalPass Premium Certificates

-- The individual name, that is the Subject of the certificate, must present at a face-to-face meeting with the RA and submit a hand-signed application form and subscriber agreement. - The individual name, that is the Subject of the certificate, is verified to a reasonable level of assurance against an original valid government issued ID such as passport, driver's license, or photo ID card. - Where a face-to-face meeting with the RA is not possible, an attestation from a notary public or commissioner of oaths that they have met the individual and have inspected their original national photo ID document, and that the application details are correct. - Individual has demonstrated control of the email address that is to be included in the certificate.
+- The individual name, that is the Subject of the certificate, must present at a face-to-face meeting with the RA or authorized RA representative and submit a hand-signed subscriber agreement. - The individual name, that is the Subject of the certificate, is verified to a reasonable level of assurance against an original valid government issued ID such as passport, driver's license, or photo ID card. - If the Applicant's address is included in the Certificate, then address is verified against a valid utility bill or bank/credit card statement which shows the physical address. - Individual has demonstrated control of the email address that is to be included in the certificate.